Hubear-MUC/Addition/README.md

 See readme.txt for details.

-Code Space : 32 bytes
+Code Space : 34 bytes

 Changes:
 ---

+Version 5.0:

+Replacing the data type "float" by "double" to increase the precision of the calculation.

 Version 4.0: